 Health Brigade provides quality health services, especially to those least served, in a compassionate and non-judgmental environment.

 HEALTH BRIGADE IS PROUD TO BE AN INCLUSIVE ORGANIZATION

 Health Brigade does not discriminate in hiring practices, services or policy with regard to sex, race, color, age, national origin, religion, disability, genetic information, marital status, sexual orientation, gender identity, citizenship, pregnancy or maternity, veteran status, or any other status protected by applicable national, federal, state or local law.

-In 1968, a small community clinic―formed in conjunction with the free university movement and patterned after similar efforts in San Francisco’s Haight-Ashbury neighborhood―was established in Richmond’s historic Fan District.
-Incorporated two years later, Health Brigade, formerly Fan Free Clinic, became the first free clinic in the Commonwealth of Virginia.
+In 1970, a small community clinic opened – in conjunction with the free university movement and patterned after similar efforts in San Francisco’s Haight-Ashbury neighborhood – in Richmond’s historic Fan District.
+Health Brigade, formerly Fan Free Clinic, became the first free clinic in the Commonwealth of Virginia.

-- In the late 1960s and the 1970s, we championed women’s access to oral contraceptives, providing safe birth control in the light of day.
+- In the 1970s, we championed women’s access to oral contraceptives, providing safe birth control in the light of day.
 We wore arm bands identifying us as medical personnel when we went into street protests to provide first aid.
 We provided primary care to the poor and uninsured.